 For the benefit of the two ladies in front of me, this took approximately 5 seconds.

 Then time stopped.
 My bag – just like every bag before it – was in that X Ray machine for what seemed like a lifetime.
-The guy sat on the other side staring at the screen casually chatted to his companion as they gave my bag more doses of radiation than the Incredible Hulk and acted as if they were binge watching an entire season of Game Of Thrones on Netflix.
+The guy sat on the other side staring at the screen casually chatted to his companion as they gave my bag more doses of radiation than the Incredible Hulk and acted as if they were binge watching an entire season of Game Of Thrones on Netflix as they stared at the screen.
 It certainly seemed to take as long.

 Eventually my bag went through the other side of the machine and I was waved through the metal detector.
 No problems there, so the guard swabbed my hands and feet – again nothing that doesn’t happen at every other airport – then politely asked me to take a seat while she searched my bag.